espocrm/documentation/administration/jobs.md

 Available since version 5.5.0.

-Requires pcntl and posix extensions, php 7.1 or later.
+Requires pcntl and posix extensions.
 Some server configurations may restrict the ability to run child processes.

 Windows is not supported.